By Marie Lebert, version of 28 December 2015.

 Wellcome Trust, founded as early as 1936, is one of the largest funding agencies in biomedical research and the medical humanities, and in public engagement, education, and the application of research to improve health.
 Its open access mandate took effect in October 2005.

 A Journal Cost-Effectiveness Calculator was first posted in November 2005 by Theodore Bergstrom and R. Preston McAfee.
 This calculator computes the cost per article and cost per citation for about 5,000 well known academic journals, with a statistical summary since April 2011.
-The latest version is dated 2013 (as checked on 20 June 2015).
+The latest version is dated 2013 (as of 20 June 2015).

 SHERPA/RoMEO (Rights Metadata for Open Archiving) was created in 2006 as a database of journal and publisher open access policies, summarizing publishers’ permissions for archiving articles, with a statistics page.
 RoMEO is part of SHERPA Services based at the University of Nottingham, United Kingdom.
 Current RoMEO development is funded by JISC (Joint Information Systems Committee).
 SHERPA/JULIET – a companion of RoMEO – is a database of research funders’ open access policies.